lzwjava/blog-source/_posts/2024-12-10-mortgage-en.md

 ---
 layout: post
-title: "The Advantages of Paying Off Part of Your Mortgage Early"
+title: "The Advantages of Converting Part of Your Mortgage to a Consumer Loan"
 ---

 I have a house mortgage of 1.03 million CNY, which I took out from the Agricultural Bank of China around July 2022.